 At Kissmetrics, they lean heavily on the audience they've built over the years.
 They announce the webinar through their email lists (they use AWeber for email campaigns) which directs subscribers to a blog post about the webinar.
 This post could be on the Kissmetrics blog, such as a resource guide to growth hacking (below), or it’s sometimes found on Quick Sprout (co-founder Neil Patel's site).
 People also might find out about the webinar via RSS or social channels like Twitter, where the company has over 165,000 followers.

 Kissmetrics has also collaborated on webinars with partners who service the same market.
 This helps expose their content to a potentially new audience.

 The blog post then directs traffic to a dedicated landing page (below), encouraging site visitors to register for the webinar.

 Post-registration reveals another great result of using Unbounce: product trial sign-ups.
-Rather than showing a generic “thank you” page from GoToWebinar, Unbounce gives KISSmetrics the ability to let its newly register webinar attendees sign up for a free trail.
+Rather than showing a generic "thank you" page from GoToWebinar, Unbounce gives Kissmetrics the ability to let its newly register webinar attendees sign up for a free trial.

 From there, GoToWebinar handles sending a confirmation email to the registrant, and later it reminds the individual about the event.

 If you don't care for the look and feel of GoToWebinar auto-emails, you can also set up a Zap that automatically adds your registrants to an email marketing service such as AWeber (below).